 Market Situation

 The German market presents a dynamic yet challenging landscape for Switzerland Tourism.
-In the wake of the global pandemic, Germany’s economy has shown resilience, but it continues to grapple with the ripple effects of the crisis, including inflation and supply chain disruptions.
 Nevertheless, Germany remains one of Switzerland’s most crucial tourism markets, thanks to its proximity and the strong cultural and economic ties between the two countries.

-Recent trends indicate a growing interest among German travelers in sustainable and nature-based tourism, areas where we excel with our pristine landscapes and commitment to environmental conservation through Swisstainable.
+Recent trends indicate a growing interest among German travelers in sustainable and nature-based tourism, areas where we excel with our pristine landscapes and commitment to environmental conservation through Swisstainable and „Travel Better“.
 This aligns well with the increased environmental awareness in German society, presenting a unique opportunity for Switzerland Tourism to highlight these aspects.

 The German market is also characterized by a high demand for quality and value, with German tourists often seeking out destinations that offer a blend of cultural experiences, relaxation, and outdoor activities.
 Switzerland’s diverse offerings, from its alpine adventures to its rich cultural heritage, cater well to these preferences.